spinnaker/spinnaker/docs/commands.md

  * `account`: Manage and view Spinnaker configuration for the google provider's account
  * `bakery`: Manage and view Spinnaker configuration for the google provider's image bakery configuration.
  * `disable`: Set the google provider as disabled
+ * `edit`: Set provider-wide properties for the Google provider
  * `enable`: Set the google provider as enabled

 ---